Vanishing Theorems and Complex Structures on Non-Classical Flag Domains

 \subsection{Characterizations of $G_\R$-invariant complex structures}

-In this section we give various characterizations of the complex structures on the period domain $D=G_\R/V$, which are invariant under the action of $G_\R$, and relate them to the parabolic subgroups of $G_\C$.
+In this section we give various characterizations of the complex structures on the flag domain $D=G_\R/V$, which are invariant under the action of $G_\R$, and relate them to the parabolic subgroups of $G_\C$.

 Let $M$ be a differentiable manifold of even dimension, and let $\mathrm{T}M$ be the differentiable tangent bundle.
 A complex structure on $M$ can be described as a subbundle of the complexified differentiable tangent bundle $\mathrm{T}^{\C}M$ such that